KiandaBPM/docs/content/docs/platform/administration/subscription.md

 ## How to get started

-To view use the Scheduled tasks function:
+To view use the Subscription function as an administrator:

 1. Click on **Administration** in the left-hand side pane and then click on **Subscription**.

-2. You can view any current tasks in the main tasks view.
+2. The main Subscription page opens.

    ![Subscription view](/images/subscription-page.jpg)